drventure/Disambiguator/Readme.txt

 Changelog
 --------
 v1.0.10.0
-Added support for ImageToText searching of embedded Edge browser windows, specifically for disambiguating Single Sign On windows that might display multiple prompts which have to be disambiguated.
+Added support for scanning into WebView controls for searching of embedded Edge browser windows, specifically for disambiguating Single Sign On windows that might display multiple prompts which have to be disambiguated.

 v1.0.9.0
 Resolved issue where you might occasionally get an error message about